Flour Pot Bakery, Best Coffee Shops Brighton

 Marmalade is a beautiful shabby chic cafe situated just up from the Kemptown area.
 The cafe is a little out of town but worth the walk up if you’re on Brighton seafront.
 Expect artisan sandwiches, huge salad bowls and wonderful latte art.
 Another great cafe to explore the Brighton coffee scene.

-Coffee Shops near London Road in Brighton
+Coffee Shops in Hove

 If you need more staple grub, check out our guide to the best vegetarian and vegan restaurants in Brighton.